MarkTiborM/TibbyTerminal/README.md

 ### This shell is simple enough where there won't be any configuration files.

 # Main Shell Loop
-To start out, we need a driving function of the loop.
+To start out, we need a driving function of the loop to test our commands.
 Our logic should go as follows:

 - A prompt tells us that the terminal is ready to accept input commands from the user by outputting something

-- A prompt tells us what out input command was by outputting the requested command
+- A prompt tells us that our request went through

 In this case I am making it output "tibby >" in red to symbolize the tibby terminal is ready for command input and "Simulated command:" to show for the testing purposes what the user input was.
+So far, we need to allocated 1024 bytes for a line of input, use fget() to read from the standard input and return a point to the input string to show our request went through.
+We also have split_lines() to break the input command into arguments.
+To add on, of coarse we have our main loop function that reads the input from the user and passes it to the command runner + frees the allocated memory after each command until one input has been completed (status == 0).
+This version of the code is just to test everything before we can start reading the user commands.

-## Shell Initialization:
+## Shell Initialization and Testing:
 ```
 #include <stdio.h>
 #include <stdlib.h>